gsaurus/SorIO/README.md

 # SorI/O

-An adaptation from MarI/O by SethBling
+Original from MarI/O by SethBling
 Adapted by gsaurus

 "MarI/O is a program made of neural networks and genetic algorithms that